On the quasi-isometric classification of locally compact groups: Quasi-isometric rigidity of trees

-\begin{proof}[End of the proof] It remains to show the main implication of Theorem \ref{cqia}, namely that (\ref{cqia1}) implies (\ref{cqia3}).
+\begin{proof}[End of the proof of Theorem \ref{cqia}] It remains to show the main implication of Theorem \ref{cqia}, namely that (\ref{cqia1}) implies (\ref{cqia3}).
 Let $G$ be a CGLC-group quasi-isometric to a tree $T$.
 We begin by the claim that $G$ has no 1-ended closed subgroup.
-Indeed, if $H$ were such a group, then being non-compact $H$ admits a bi-infinite geodesic, and using the quasi-isometry to $T$ we see that this geodesic has 2 distinct ends in $G$.
+Indeed, if $H$ were such a group, then, being noncompact $H$, admits a bi-infinite geodesic, and using the quasi-isometry to $T$ we see that this geodesic has 2 distinct ends in $G$.
 Then these two ends are distinct in $H$, a contradiction.
 Let us now prove (\ref{cqia3}).
 We first begin by three easy cases \begin{itemize} \item $G$ is compact.
 There is nothing to prove. \item $G$ is 1-ended.
 This has just been ruled out. \item $G$ is 2-ended.
 In this case Corollary \ref{2ended} gives the result. \end{itemize} So assume that $G$ has at least 3 ends.
 By Lemma \ref{hough}, $G_0$ is compact, so by Proposition \ref{tdg}, it admits a continuous proper cocompact isometric action on a connected finite valency graph $X$.
 Since $X$ is quasi-isometric to a tree, it is diameter-accessible.
 By Theorem \ref{km}, we deduce that $G$ is accessible.
 This means that it is isomorphic to the Bass-Serre fundamental group of a graph of groups with (at most 1)-ended vertex groups and compact open edge groups.
 As we have just shown that $G$ has no closed 1-ended subgroup, it follows that vertex groups are compact.
 So (\ref{cqia3}) holds. \end{proof}